 - Check with the International Trade Administration Office.

 Asking Your Supplier

 Often, your supplier can help you with information on whether you need a license to export the intended products and the amount of cost involved.
 UPS places responsibility on the shipper to comply with the regulations of the importing country.
-If you try to import without necessary permit and fail to bring the product into your country, the supplier will not be paid.
-Thus, both the parties suffer the consequences.
+If you try to import without a necessary permit and fail to bring the product into your country, the supplier will not be paid.
+Thus, both parties suffer the consequences.